TJU-CMC-Org/SingleCell-DREAM/README.md

 ### Score predictions
-We score our prediction using our in-house blind metric and the challenge's organizers score functions.
+We score our prediction using our in-house blind metric and the challenge's organizers score functions, which are available online at `https://github.com/dream-sctc`.

-For details see publication link - TBA
+For details see publication - TBA

     # Score predictions - blind metric
     source(file = "R_Common/Evaluate_Predictions_Blind_Metric.R")